 Verbeterdebuurt is an online platform and mobile phone app that makes reporting in the public space more transparent and easy.
 It allows citizens to monitor local conditions in their neighborhood, report problems and propose ideas, which are forwarded to the local governments.
 This is done by providing the reporter with more information about the progress of their report, as well as the opportunity to rate the handling of the report by the local council.

 Reporting a problem in the local municipality can be quite a hassle.
 Most districts provide only an e-mail or a phone number with the process itself being quite complicated, so the design office Creative Crowds thought there was room for improvement.
 Verbeter de Buurt started as a simple Google Maps overlay and soon evolved into an app.
 Despite initial resistance from city councils, at the moment 320 out of 416 municipalities in the Netherlands accept the Verbeter de Buurt reports and about 20 of them have a customized package to streamline these reports.
 Verbeter de Buurt is technically licensing their software to Perfect View, a company that handles the majority of the back end systems of municipal councils.
-As several highly sensitive processes go through these systems, they are very complicated and the team of Verbeter de Buurt is very small to manage them efficiently.
+As several highly sensitive processes go through these systems, they are very complicated and the team of Verbeter de Buurt is too small to manage them efficiently.
 So Perfect View will make sure that councils do not receive e-mails with reports but that reports will be automatically incorporated in their regular workflow.
 This will be both smoother for the municipal employees and will allow Verbeter de Buurt to focus on the user experience of the application.
 Their main goal is to put forward the ideas instead of the complaints and motivate the people to get together to realise them.

 The organization prides itself on being completely independent and feels that their way of working can be more valuable on a larger scale as well.
 Municipalities should not constantly have to create their custom-made tools, they should embrace solutions and initiatives that are already out there.